mui/material-ui/packages/pigment-css-react/README.md

 #### Styling based on props

-> 💡 This approach is recommended when the value of the prop is known at build time (finite values).
+> 💡 This approach is recommended when the values of the props are known at build time (finite values).

-Use the `variants` key to define styles for a combination of the component's props.
+Use the `variants` key to define styles for a combination of a component's props.

 Each variant is an object with `props` and `style` keys.
 The styles are applied when the component's props match the `props` object.

-**Example 1** — A button component with `small` and `large` sizes:
+**Example 1** – A button component with `small` and `large` sizes:

 ```jsx
 const Button = styled('button')({